ecoshub/nasm_c_source/tools/readme.md

 # source_all.bash

-get all source files that has '.asm' extension recursively and perform 'makelib.bash' to each one of them.
+get all source files that has '.asm' extension recursively and perform 'makelib.bash' to each one of them to create object files.

 ```bash
     ./source_all.bash